gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/Get-AadrmTemplateProperty.md

 Similar configuration information can also be viewed in the Azure classic portal, but this cmdlet also includes the template GUID.

 You can query properties of a default template, or a custom template.
-For more information about custom templates, including how to configure them in the Azure classic portal, see "Configuring custom templates for Azure Rights Management" (https://docs.microsoft.com/rights-management/deploy-use/configure-custom-templates) on the Microsoft documentation site.
+For more information about custom templates, including how to configure them in the Azure classic portal, see [Configuring custom templates for Azure Rights Management](https://docs.microsoft.com/rights-management/deploy-use/configure-custom-templates) on the Microsoft documentation site.

 ## EXAMPLES